Direct answer

 It is not legal advice, tax advice, accounting advice, investment advice, therapy, or a substitute for proper board process.
 Those boundaries matter.
 If the primary question belongs to a lawyer, accountant, banker, therapist, or operator, go there first.

-Choose by shape
+Choose by problem

-Apply for Tier 03The useful output is a decision that can move.
+Diagnostic review vs consulting projectThe useful output is a decision that can move.

 Sometimes the output is a yes.
 Sometimes it is a no. Sometimes it is the uncomfortable discovery that the original question was built to avoid a harder one.